torvalamo/strwrap/README.md

     str.wrap('x')
     //-> xThis is a string.x

-    str.wrap('xx')
+    str.wrap('xy')
-    //-> xThis is a string.x
+    //-> xThis is a string.y

-    str.wrap('xx', null) // even numbered argument we want to have on both sides
+    str.wrap('xy', null) // even numbered argument we want to have on both sides
-    //-> xxThis is a string.xx
+    //-> xyThis is a string.xy

     str.wrap('x', 'yz') // explicit before and after
     //-> xThis is a string.yz